Vitosh/GoBashParser/README.md

 * Basic file manipulation commands (`cd`, `ls`, `touch`, `rm`, `mkdir`, `pwd`)
 * Ability to fetch the HTML of a web resource using the `curl` command
 * Log file for keeping track of executed commands
-* Fun cat pictures upon request :cat::dog::palm:
+* Fun cat pictures upon request :cat::dog::elf:

 ## How to use
 1. Clone the repository